gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Instances of this class are intended to be created only by the `application` plugin and should not be created directly.
 Creating instances using the constructor of `ApplicationPluginConvention` will become an error in Gradle 5.0.
 The class itself is not deprecated and it is still be possible to use the instances created by the `application` plugin.

+### Creating instances of WarPluginConvention

+Instances of this class are intended to be created only by the `war` plugin and should not be created directly.
+Creating instances using the constructor of `WarPluginConvention` will become an error in Gradle 5.0.
+The class itself is not deprecated and it is still be possible to use the instances created by the `war` plugin.

+### Creating instances of EarPluginConvention

+Instances of this class are intended to be created only by the `ear` plugin and should not be created directly.
+Creating instances using the constructor of `EarPluginConvention` will become an error in Gradle 5.0.
+The class itself is not deprecated and it is still be possible to use the instances created by the `ear` plugin.

+### Creating instances of BasePluginConvention

+Instances of this class are intended to be created only by the `base` plugin and should not be created directly.
+Creating instances using the constructor of `BasePluginConvention` will become an error in Gradle 5.0.
+The class itself is not deprecated and it is still be possible to use the instances created by the `base` plugin.

+### Creating instances of ProjectReportsPluginConvention

+Instances of this class are intended to be created only by the `project-reports` plugin and should not be created directly.
+Creating instances using the constructor of `ProjectReportsPluginConvention` will become an error in Gradle 5.0.
+The class itself is not deprecated and it is still be possible to use the instances created by the `project-reports` plugin.

 ## Potential breaking changes

 ### Kotlin DSL breakages